 However, nonenergy industries that are not associated with specific process emissions may be remapped.
 There are several regional EPS models that combine several industry categories together due to input data limitations.
 For example, some regions may group 'road vehicles' and 'nonroad vehicles' together into a single 'vehicles' category.
 However, it is important to remember that industries are structurally associated with particular ISIC Code categories used in the input-output model.
 If industry variables are remapped, any file including ISIC codes must be carefully redone to reflect the same categorization.

 Industrial Process Emissions Policies

-The nine industrial process emissions policies are a subset of the "Policy" subscript and also are used in the "Industry by Process Emissions Policy" subscript The nine elements are: methane capture, methane destruction, f gas substitution, f gas destruction, f gas recovery, f gas inspct maint retrofit, cropland and rice measures, livestock measures, and cement measures.
+The eleven industrial process emissions policies are a subset of the "Policy" subscript and also are used in the "Industry by Process Emissions Policy" subscript The twelve elements are: methane capture, methane destruction, f-gas substitution, f-gas destruction, f-gas recovery, f-gas inspct maint retrofit, cropland and rice measures, livestock measures, improved soil measures, N2O measures, and cement measures.
 Each policy lever represents a "bucket" of different technical strategies (summed up from a major EPA report, for non-CO2 gases), and the exact composition of those buckets can change, as long as the following guidelines are respected: